-Since truly the beginning of cinema, there has been the idea that moving images could offer an unmediated view of history.
-In 1898, the Polish photographer Bolesław Matuszewski wrote a pamphlet called "A New Source of History," where he advocated for the establishment of a historical film archive.
-His pamphlet included a number of declarations about the cinema as an ideal means of recording history.
+Since truly the beginning of cinema, there has been a belief that motion pictures could offer an unmediated view of history.
+In 1898, the Polish photographer Bolesław Matuszewski wrote a pamphlet called "A New Source of History," where he advocated for the establishment of an historical film archive.
+His pamphlet included a number of declarations about the cinema as an ideal means of recording history:

-Matuszewski asserts that cinema offers a direct view of history, that watching historic footage is like being a direct witness of a historic moment as it unfolds: "Animated photography will ... became an agreeable method for studying the past; or rather, since it will give a direct view of the past, it will eliminate, at least on certain points of some importance, the necessity of investigation and study."
+"Animated photography will ... become an agreeable method for studying the past; or rather, since it will give a direct view of the past, it will eliminate, at least on certain points of some importance, the necessity of investigation and study."